Table of contents

 About observing place

 Arid climb is in part to do with palm climbing, and the nature of the dry tropical zone.
 Its part of a series about the arid region of Queensland.
 Another artwork explores mining relics.
 The embedded features are three photographic prints.
 Themes being to do with movement by way of vegetative, human and insectoid.
+Travel by bike along Australian East coast influenced the artworks on arid landscapes.

 About two side artworks